wp-plugins/live-support-desk/readme.txt

 Tags: video chat, video, chat, text, call, audio, voice, WebRTC, chatting, support, live, solution, Bistri, desk, connect, embed, widget
 Requires at least: 3.0.1
 Tested up to: 4.0.1
-Stable tag: 1.3.1
+Stable tag: 1.3.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Live Support Desk allows you to host voice, text, and video chats in your WordPress site.
-Clients can connect with you and your team in one click.
+Just one click for your visitors to contact your support in real time and choose the media you prefer: voice, text or video chat.
+Install it for free!

 == Description ==